postwait/node-amqp/README.md

     using it.
 Last consumer can be cancelled either explicitly or because its channel is closed.
 If there was no consumer ever on the queue, it won't be deleted.
+- `noDeclare`: boolean, default false.
+    If set, the queue will not be declared, this will allow a queue to be deleted if you dont know its previous options.

 ### queue.subscribe([options,] listener)